Python Turtle - Lesson 5¶

 6 quit()

-Your code should look like the code below:
+Your code should now look like the example shown below.

 1import turtle